DayDreamersLab/A1-Project-Custom-API/AI_IMPLEMENTATION_NOTES.md

 - retrieving the selected paths from `routeRegistry`;
 - caching repeated responses and coalescing duplicate requests;
 - applying explicit user scope constraints and bounded preference adjustments;
-- providing an emergency route fallback if the configured AI is unavailable.
+- returning selectable route suggestions when the configured AI is uncertain or unavailable.

 See `pytorch_route_ranker/README.md` for setup, training, evaluation, and API instructions.